A summary of our mandated corporate policies is provided below:

 - commercial, financial and legal obligations are managed appropriately

-Ultra communicates in a variety of ways to various stakeholders including customers, suppliers, investors, financial institutions and the general public.
-The Communication Policy helps protect Ultra’s reputation through consistent communications in compliance with stock market rules.
+Ultra communicates in a variety of ways to various stakeholders including customers, suppliers, financial institutions and the general public.
+The Communication Policy helps protect Ultra’s reputation through consistent communications.

 Ultra Businesses must comply with local competition laws.
 Failure to comply with such laws can lead to significant fines based on worldwide annual turnover.